BlankSourceCode/qmk-hid-display/README.md

 ## How it works
 * The script simply calls various node api/packages to collect data that we want to use for the display on the keyboard oled screen
 * The examples included are:
     * Perf - shows stats for cpu, memory usage (mem), disk activity (dsk), and network bandwidth use (net).
 As a little bar graph.
-It's going crazy because my PC is pretty old and I just started downloading some blizzard game update.
     * Stock - shows current stock price of 4 tech stocks I added, MSFT, AAPL, GOOG, and FB.
     * Weather - shows current weather forecast for the Seattle area.
 * But essentially you can use anything that fits into the 21x4 character screen and is available in the font image